Got questions? We have answers! And if we don't, please do get in touch.

 Q. How have I contributed to ethnic minorities by trekking with Sapa O'Chau?

 A. You have empowered the ethnic minority trekking guides, staff and homestay owners to have a stable income.
-You have also enabled Sapa O'Chau to continue the education of 40 ethnic minority highschool students.
+You have also enabled Sapa O'Chau to continue the education and vocational training of 70 ethnic minority youths.
 Please visit our social enterprise tab for detailed information or Facebook page for updates.